msp-strath/cs208-logic/pages/index.md

 11. [Circuits, Gates and Formulas](circuits.html), where we look at encoding logic gates as clauses, using the Tseytin transformaion.
 We can then get the solver to answer questions about circuits.
 We also look at a use of circuits to solve problems that are hard to solve directly.

-## Part 2: Deductive proof and Predicate Logic
+### Part 2: Deductive proof and Predicate Logic

-In Part 2, we strive for truth through proof.
-We will be using an interactive proof editor to construct natural deduction proofs.
-Exercises with fixed things to prove are embedded in each of the pages linked below.
-You can also enter your own things to prove [on this page](prover.html).

-1. [Introduction to Deductive Proof](proof-intro.html), which describes the general idea of proof systems, and introduces a small example of a proof system inspired by biology.

-2. [Natural Deduction and the rules for And](natural-deduction-intro.html).
-Natural Deduction is a style of proof system that places a particular emphasis on how assumptions are used, and on how the rules for each connective come in introduction and elimination pairs.

-3. [Proof rules for Implication](proof-implication.html).
-Implication allows us to make conditional statements that we prove by temporarily making assumptions.

-4. [Proof rules for Or and Not](proof-or.html), which complete the rules for the connectives of Propositional Logic.

-5. [Soundness and Completeness, and some Philosophy](sound-complete-meaning.html).
-The system so far is sound, but is it complete?
-Should it be complete?
-What does mathematics mean?

-6. [Introducing Predicate Logic](pred-logic-intro.html) as an expressive language for making statements in a formalised way.
-By selecting our vocabulary carefully, we can use Predicate Logic as a modelling tool to describe many situations.

-7. [Scoping and Substitution](scope-and-substitution.html).
-Before we look at proof for Predicate Logic, we need to upgrade our Natural Deduction system to handle assumptions about entities as well as propositions.
-This brings us to the matters of *scope* and *substitution*.

-8. [Proof rules for Predicate Logic](pred-logic-rules.html).
-Natural deduction rules for “for all” and “exists” allow us to construct proofs of Predicate Logic formulas.

-9. [Equality](equality.html).
-How do we prove that one thing is equal to another thing?
-And what can we prove if we know that one thing is equal to another thing?

-10. [Predicate Logic Semantics](pred-logic-semantics.html).
-A break from proof for a bit to consider what Predicate Logic formulas are talking about.
-It is not just about true and false anymore, but about relationships between individuals.

-11. [Arithmetic and Induction](induction.html).
+1. [Arithmetic and Induction](induction.html).
 Induction allows us to prove facts about infinitely many individuals, as long as those individuals are built up in a “well founded” way.
 We look specifically at induction on natural numbers, which will allow us to prove facts in the theory of arithmetic as described by Peano's axioms.

-12. [Specifying Properties of Programs](properties-of-programs.html).
-We can use predicate logic to make precise some statements we can make about programs and how they execute.

-13. [Undecidability of the Halting Problem](halting-problem.html).
-One of the foundational results of Computer Science is that there is no program which can reliably tell if another program will halt on a given input.
-This page goes through a formal proof of this fact.

-14. [Metatheory and Gödel's Incompleteness Theorem](metatheory-automation.html).
-If we as humans can construct proofs, then could we get a computer to do it?
-What are the limits of what we can prove?